 To truly understand the formation of FRPs, it is essential to understand how polymers are formed- either through addition polymerization or step-growth polymerization.

-Ideally, composite plastics tend to be formed by combining a couple of homogeneous material with different characteristics to come up with a final product that matches the desired material and mechanical properties.
+Ideally, composite plastics are formed by combining two or more homogeneous materials with different properties to produce a final product that matches the desired material and mechanical properties.

-The latter option is achieved by incorporating fiber materials into the products, which increases the elasticity and mechanical strength of the plastics.
+The latter option is achieved by incorporating fiber materials into the plastics, thereby increasing their elasticity and mechanical strength.

 In comparison, the matrix- which is the core material before fiber reinforcement- is hard but weaker.
-In a nutshell, the fiber is the key differentiating factor between the FRP and the polymer.
+In a nutshell, fiber is the key differentiating factor between FRP and polymer.

-For most of these plastics to be formed, a variety of molding processes might have to be used.
-Ideally, a tool or mold is typically used to place the constituting dry fiber, the preform fiber, or the fiber that contains specific resin portions.
+To form most of these plastics, a variety of molding processes may be required.
+Ideally, a tool or mold is used to place the constituent dry fiber, the preform fiber, or the fiber containing specific resin portions.

 The first step is using resin to 'wet' the dry fiber before the 'curing' process begins- the matrix and fibers take the shape of the mold or die.

 Heat and pressure are also applied occasionally in this stage.
-Different methods are used, including compression molding, mandrel molding, bladder molding, filament winding, and autoclave.
+Different methods are used, including compression molding, mandrel molding, bladder molding, filament winding, and autoclaving.

 Why Use FRPs?